gilligan/gilligan.github.io/about.md

 - I've helped out in the haskellX program committee which was a really nice experience.
 - You can have a look at my [CV](https://tpflug.me/cv.pdf) if you want to.
 - I believe blockchain is a bubble filled with toxic crypto nonsense and I don't want to be part of this.

+## What I can help you with

+If you want me to work with you I can help you in the following ways:

+- I can write code for you in various languages and also quickly learn new ones.
+- I can mentor Engineers and help you to bootstrap mentorship programs and improve onboarding experiences.
+- I can help you to foster a mindset around quality, testing and excellence in your feature teams.
+- I can help you to identify bottlenecks and shift them out of your Engineering teams.
+- I can organize events/(un-)conferences for your Engineering teams to boost knowledge-sharing and collaboration.
+- I can help you with figuring out what you are looking for in Engineers and how to interview and hire them.
+- I can run workshops on FP, Nix and other topics.

+Sounds interesting?
+Let's talk.

 ## How To Reach Me